elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-are-the-primary-environmental-impacts-of-human-activities-like-deforestation-and-pollution.md

 url: /learn/history-of-the-world/questions/what-are-the-primary-environmental-impacts-of-human-activities-like-deforestation-and-pollution
 score: 9.0
 related_article1:
-    id: 166213
-    title: What were the key developments in the historical context of Arabic studies?
-    subject: Education Studies
-    url: /learn/education-studies/questions/what-were-the-key-developments-in-the-historical-context-of-arabic-studies
-related_article2:
     id: 166215
+    title: >-
-    title: What are the primary benefits of using iClicker technology in educational settings?
+        What are the primary benefits of using iClicker technology in educational settings?
     subject: History of the World
     url: /learn/history-of-the-world/questions/what-are-the-primary-benefits-of-using-iclicker-technology-in-educational-settings
+related_article2:
+    id: 166223
+    title: >-
+        What are the key environmental aspects of sustainability, and how do they contribute to climate change mitigation?
+    subject: History of the World
+    url: /learn/history-of-the-world/questions/what-are-the-key-environmental-aspects-of-sustainability-and-how-do-they-contribute-to-climate-change-mitigation
 related_article3:
-    id: 166240
+    id: 166226
-    title: How do language barriers and contextual understanding affect the interpretation of historical documents?
+    title: >-
+        How can stress management techniques improve mental health?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-do-language-barriers-and-contextual-understanding-affect-the-interpretation-of-historical-documents
+    url: /learn/history-of-the-world/questions/how-can-stress-management-techniques-improve-mental-health
 related_article4:
-    id: 166227
+    id: 166225
-    title: What are the primary types of historical evidence, and how are they evaluated for reliability?
+    title: >-
+        What are the main components of physical health that contribute to overall well-being?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-the-primary-types-of-historical-evidence-and-how-are-they-evaluated-for-reliability
+    url: /learn/history-of-the-world/questions/what-are-the-main-components-of-physical-health-that-contribute-to-overall-wellbeing
 related_article5:
-    id: 166228
+    id: 166241
-    title: What are the limitations of using archaeological finds as historical evidence?
+    title: >-
+        What are the key developments in prehistory that led to the transition to recorded history?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-the-limitations-of-using-archaeological-finds-as-historical-evidence
+    url: /learn/history-of-the-world/questions/what-are-the-key-developments-in-prehistory-that-led-to-the-transition-to-recorded-history
 ---

 &nbsp;